russelljack/spook/README.md

-# rjack-boilerplate
+# spook

-starting place for projects to get up quickly w/ the sass structure i like :)
+prototyping framework for ghostery ideas

-a WIP
+- a WIP
-- still going